ojassurana/tp/docs/DeveloperGuide.md

 | v2.0    | advanced user | access and edit the saved data file manually        | make bulk edits or backups directly from the storage file       |
 | v2.0    | user          | get notified about missing fields when adding items | fix input errors immediately and avoid confusion                |

-### Non-Functional Requirements
+## Appendix C: Non-Functional Requirements

-This application works on any computers that are Windows, macOS or Unix that has Java17.
+1. The application works on any computers that are Windows, macOS or Unix that has Java17.
+2. The application should respond to user commands within 2 seconds.
+3. The application should be able to handle at least 1000 trips with 100 photos each.
+4. The application should be usable by users who are comfortable with command-line interfaces.
+5. The storage file format should be human-readable to allow for manual editing if necessary.

-### Glossary
+## Appendix D: Glossary

-* Trip - A user-defined journey or travel event that includes details such as start/end points, duration, and associated albums or photos.
+* **Trip** - A user-defined journey or travel event that includes details such as start/end points, duration, and associated albums or photos.
-* Album - A collection of photos linked to a specific trip, used to organize visual memories captured during the journey.
+* **Album** - A collection of photos linked to a specific trip, used to organize visual memories captured during the journey.
-* Photo - An image file with metadata (e.g., caption, location, timestamp) that documents a specific moment within a trip.
+* **Photo** - An image file with metadata (e.g., caption, location, timestamp) that documents a specific moment within a trip.
-* PhotoFrame - A graphical component responsible for rendering a photo and its metadata in a visually appealing layout.
+* **PhotoFrame** - A graphical component responsible for rendering a photo and its metadata in a visually appealing layout.
-* TripManager - A utility class or module responsible for creating and managing Trip objects during data loading and application runtime.
+* **TripManager** - A utility class or module responsible for creating and managing Trip objects during data loading and application runtime.
+* **FSM** - Finite State Machine, a computational model used in the application to track user context and available commands.
+* **Haversine Formula** - A mathematical formula used to calculate the distance between two points on a sphere, used in the application to determine distances between photo locations.

-## Appendix: Instructions for Manual Testing
+## Appendix E: Instructions for Manual Testing

 These instructions provide a systematic approach to manually test the Travel Diary application.
 Each test case describes the steps to perform and the expected outcome.

----

 ### Launch and Shutdown